downloads.mdb

 »Well, then we will check the logfile, which contains the files downloaded.«

-Correct, but what if somebody use a download manager?
-Such a program will split the download into smaller bites, download these simultaneously, if possible, and thus make downloads faster.
+Correct, but what if somebody uses a download manager?
+Such a program will split the download into smaller pieces, download these simultaneously, if possible, and thus make downloads faster.
 But each bite gets a separate entry in the server log.
 Must we turn on our pocket calculators now?
 Of course not.

 Database